Species List

 addition of horticultural lime to the planting mix to keep the pH above

 Cypripedium guttatum.
-This native of Alaska requires very cool summertime growing conditions.
+This native of Alaska and northern Asia requires very cool summertime growing conditions.
 In the lower 48 states, we recommend this species only for the northern tier of states, and then only where the maximum daytime temperature exceeds 80 F (27 C) for at most several hours at a time.
 Growing this plant outdoors also requires several months of below-freezing winter temperatures for proper vernalization.
 Where the climate is sufficiently cool, this species is easy to grow, but it is essentially impossible where the climate is too warm.
-This species likes morning and late afternoon sun but shade during the hot part of the day.
-Zones 2-4, possibly the coolest parts of Zone 5.
+This species appreciates morning and late afternoon sun but shade during the hot part of the day.
+Zones 2-4, and with special care the coolest parts of Zone 5.

 Cypripedium kentuckiense.